apoorvam1/LeetCode/Tips/Tree.md

 8. If a branch has to be removed from consideration in a tree (Based on some condition) skip making the recursive call for root.left or root.right.

+9. If a Tree problem invoves finding height but needs to return a TreeNode/boolean as result then create a global variable for the TreeNode or boolean and update it wherever needed.